-WATER JET CUTTER NEWS
+WATER JET SWEDEN UK NEWS

 Today, sending satellites into orbit is a large and global industry.
 In Sweden you will find the world leading supplier of Payload Adapters and Separation Systems for commercial launch vehicles who manufacture systems compatible with all commercial satellite buses in the world today.
 Market leadership means constant investigation of ways to develop rocket science even further which has now led to new ways of processing their thick carbon fibre materials.